 Example tags: Client Name, Brand Campaign Tips, Monthly Wins

 Using one clear tag per post helps categorize posts and track how content performs for each brand.
-Whether you’re a small business or a big agency, Threads gives you one shot to tag a post, make it count.
+Whether you’re a small business or a big agency, Threads gives you one shot to tag a post with exactly one tag per post, make it count.

 Planning Tags Inside Your Content Calendar